zimmski/tavor/README.md

 The fuzzing strategy code and all officially implemented fuzzing strategies can be found in the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package and its sub-packages.

 Each fuzzing strategy instance has to be associated on construction with exactly one token.
-This allows an instance to hold a dedicated state of the given token's graph, which makes optimizations for multiple fuzzing operations possible.
+This allows an instance to hold a dedicated state of the given token graph, which makes optimizations for multiple fuzzing operations possible.

 A fuzzing strategy has to implement the `Strategy` interface which is exported by the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package.
 The interface defines the `Fuzz` method which starts the first iteration of the fuzzing strategy in a new goroutine and returns a channel which controls the fuzzing process.
 The error return argument is not nil, if an error is encountered during the initialization.
 On success a value is returned by the channel which marks the completion of the iteration.
 A value has to be put back in, to initiate the calculation of the next fuzzing iteration.
 This passing of values is needed to avoid data races within the token graph.
 The channel must be closed when there are no more iterations or the strategy caller wants to end the fuzzing process.
 Please note that this can also occur right after receiving the channel.
 Hence when there are no iterations.
 Since the `Fuzz` method is running in its own goroutine, it can be implemented statefully without using savepoints.